dannygale/subq/src/profiles/orchestrator.md

    • Estimate execution approach

 2. Execution Phase:
-   • Use subq___spawn for each sub-task with descriptive processId
+   • Use subq___spawn for each sub-task with descriptive processId and appropriate profile
    • Provide clear, focused prompts for each sub-agent
    • Use subq___list to monitor progress and status